Owen Graduate School of Management: Rankings and recognition

-In 2025, Owen was ranked #18 in U.S. News & World Reports rankings.
-Bloomberg Businessweek ranked the full-time MBA program #34 in 2015 and the Executive MBA #35 in 2014 In 2017 the Financial Times (US) ranked the MBA as #40 and the Executive MBA at #15.
-Most recently, the Economist "Which MBA?" ranked the MBA program at #26.
+In 2026, Owen was ranked #16 in U.S. News & World Reports business schools rankings.

+Bloomberg Businessweek ranked the full-time MBA program #27 for 2025 - 2026.
+In 2026, the full-time MBA program was ranked #51 in the Financial Times global MBA rankings.

 The Owen School was one of two winners of the 2008 TeamMBA Award, which was presented by the Graduate Management Admission Council (GMAC).